tomctang/oeis/_sources/1oeis_book_outline.md

 ---

 # Chapter 1.
 Arithmetic Function / Multiplicatives

+Organizing principle of the book:
+- From chapter 1 to appendix, for each OEIS sequence in the table below, tour every mathematical mechanism related to the sequence by following steps:
+- Step 1, draw Poset and DAG for each integer sequence, explaining base, bridge, and emergence
+- Step 2, use SageMath to coding each executable realizations/proof of concepts and mechanisms.
+- Strictly adhere to the “2FIBONACCI NUMBERS.md” style: clear headers, numbered sections, distinct mechanism checks.
+- Step 3, narrative that explains e.g. why the sequence exists in different mathematical mechanisms/topics simultaneously.
+- Output ipynb file for each chapter, including both Markdown and sagemath coding cells

 | OEIS | Name | DE | MAT | GRP | ZETA | MOD | GRA | ALG | REP | HOM |
 |---|---|---|---|---|---|---|---|---|---|---|